sachin-pikle/aura-tutorials/tutorials/service_broker.md

 **b) Zipkin Tracing Second Level**

-Explore trace by clicking on the first span
+Explore trace by clicking on the first span.
+Note: MySQL is not be visible (see known limitations) today.

+Known Limitations: a) Currently, we do not inject istio sidecar into service broker instances (i.e. MySQL) so we do not get automatic tracing/metrics collection

 ![Zipkin Level 2](images/ms-zipkin-level-2-v2.png)